hubert-sikorski/git-and-github-guide/README.md

 imperative style and sometimes it can even be a bit awkward.
 In his article “How to Write a Git Commit Message”, Chris Beams explains how to easily apply the imperative style:

-> “A properly formed Git commit subject line should always be able to complete the following sentence:
+> A properly formed Git commit subject line should always be able to complete the following sentence:
 >
-> **If applied, this commit will** (your subject line here) ”
+> "**If applied, this commit will** (your subject line here)"

 If we apply this rule to the bad examples mentioned above, the result will look like this: